Tesseract-MI/Tesseract-MI/README.md

 Tesseract-MedicalImaging (Tesseract-MI) is an open-source, web-based platform which enables deployment of AI models while simultaneously providing standard image viewing and reporting schemes.
 The goal of Tesseract-MI is to augment 3D medical imaging and provide a 4th dimension (AI) when requested by a user.
 Tesseract-MI platform consists of an image viewer, a  DICOM server, a reporting UI, and AI-assisted probe for on-demand processing of findings.

+<p style="color:red;">This project will not run without a study and AI model</p>

+Please checkout [prostatecancer.ai](https://github.com/Tesseract-MI/prostatecancer.ai) project to how to add cancer studies and AI models.

 Installation
 ---------